 Looking to visit Canada as a business visitor?
-You would have to engage in international business activities without directly contributing to the Canadian labor market.
+Well, you will have to engage in international business activities without directly contributing to the Canadian labor market.

-For example, if you come to Canada to meet with business clients who are doing business with your company based back in your home country, then you would be considered a business visitor.
+For example, if you come to Canada to meet with clients who are doing business with your company based in your home country, you would be considered a business visitor.

 Who Can Visit as a Business Visitor?